- Security Options

 ESB Connection Preferences

 Enterprise Server configurations can be defined here.
 List of Enterprise Servers can be added and the server details such as IP address, port and security credentials can be provided.
 Configuration of these servers is used in Offline Event Process Development perspective for actions (export Event Process to server, import Event Process from server etc.) that require server connection.

 Restore Defaults button is used to restore the preferences to default values.

 Fiorano Mapper preferences are listed under this section.

 Limit Tree depth

 This option is used to hide and hence reduce the size of the input/output tree or schema structure thereby reducing the load to the system.

 While loading a structure to the input or output trees in Mapper, the whole structure is parsed in a single go and the tree is loaded with the entire structure.
 This can cause mapper to load slowly and can also cause memory issues while dealing with large/complicated structures.

-Selecting the Maximum Tree Depth option under Limit Tree depth in Mapper allows to choose the depth till which nodes are loaded and displayed automatically.
+Selecting a value from the Maximum Tree Depth option under Limit Tree depth in Mapper configures the depth till which nodes are loaded and displayed automatically.